the dome of the capitol building in austin, texas

 • Owned by a Texas resident but temporarily located outside Texas; or

-Appraisal Review Boards (ARBs) are responsible for valuing, appraising, and assessing property for tax purposes in Texas.
-All property owners must:
+Texas Appraisal Review Boards (ARBs) are responsible for valuing, appraising, and assessing property for tax purposes in Texas.
+Property owners must:

-• File annual personal property rendition statements with the appraisal district where the property is located.
+• File annual personal property renditions with the appraisal district where the property is located

-Property owners who prevail on an appeal in court on grounds of excessive or unequal appraisal may be awarded reasonable attorney’s fees.
+Property owners who succeed on appeal on grounds of excessive or unequal appraisal may be able to recover reasonable attorney’s fees.

-Our experienced property tax and eminent domain attorneys work with both residential and commercial property owners to protect and defend their property rights.
+Our experienced Dallas-based property tax attorneys work with both residential and commercial property owners to protect and defend their property rights.
 We represent clients in:

 • Negotiation and representation before state and local tax (SALT) officials